ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ### Build Application's Docker Image

-- In a terminal, make sure you are inside `springboot-kafka-mysql-cassandra` root folder
+- In a terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder

 - Run the following script to build the application's docker images
   ```